| University of Maryland

 1. Fall Semester: Fall Competition

-2. Winter-Spring Semester: Pre-Collegiates – Spring Competition
+2. Winter & Spring Semester: Pre-Collegiates – Spring Competition

 The goal of this period is to train for the National Wushu Collegiates.
+There are also many Lunar New Year Demos that members participate in.

 3. Spring Semester: Post-Collegiates – Demo Season